Identity Guard Review 2023: Privacy Protection That Doesn’t Sell Your Data

 Identity Guard prices and subscriptions

 To be honest, we didn’t see the safe browsing option anywhere in our portal.
 If that’s important to you, you may need to contact customer service to find out where it’s located.
-We were impressed with the fact that identity theft insurance came with every plan.
+However, we were impressed with the fact that identity theft insurance came with every plan.
 That’s uncommon in identity protection services.
-The full breakdown of the plans and their features are below.
+The full breakdown of Identity Guard's plans and their features are below.

 Identity Guard plans comparison